Altavilla Silentina: History

 In 1246, having sided with the town of Capaccio and other local barons against the emperor Frederick II, Altavilla was completely razed to the ground.
 The breach was opened in a section of the old town that still today bears the nickname of muro rutto ("broken wall").
 The city was newly built because of its strategic position dominating the plain of Sele River and was designed in a quadrangular shape, with the addition of a New Gate called "Portanova" (New Door).

 During the 15th century the Franciscans arrived in Altavilla and built a two-storey convent with a center cloister, and around it they built a Church dedicated to St. Francis of Assisi, a refectory, a library and a parlor.
 The Franciscan remained in Altavilla until 1860, when with the Unification of Italy, many religious convent were confiscated.

-On September 9, 1862, with a resolution of the town hall, Altavilla took the second name of 'Silentina' because located between the rivers Sele and Alento, in order to be recognized among the 5 other towns that in Italy bear the first name of Altavilla.
+On 9 September 1862, with a resolution of the town hall, Altavilla took the second name of 'Silentina' because located between the rivers Sele and Alento, in order to be recognized among the 5 other towns that in Italy bear the first name of Altavilla.

 In World War II, it was the seat of clashes between the German occupation forces and Allied troops.

 Main sights

 The oldest church is the Church of Saint Giles, founded by the Normans.
-It is situated on the high part of the middle ages section of the town.
-After the Irpinia earthquake of November 23, 1980, the church has not been used for religious celebrations.
+It is situated on the high part of the Middle Ages section of the town.
+Since the Irpinia earthquake of 23 November 1980 the church has not been used for religious celebrations.